kswanand95/Swanand_CV/README.md

 - Location: Tempe, USA and Nagpur, IN

 Doctoral student in the department of Physics and the beyond center at Arizona State University, USA.
+I am working in the [research group](emergence.asu.edu) of Prof Sara Walker on the broad topics realted to *physcis of life, physics of complex systems and evolution and collective computation in plants.*

 ## Education
-### Physics PhD
+### Physics PhD (ongoing)
-Arizona State University (ASU) | 2019-ongoing | Tempe, AZ, USA
+Arizona State University (ASU) | 2019-2025 (expected) | Tempe, AZ, USA
 *Thesis supervisor: Prof Sara Imari Walker*

 ### Bachlor and Master of Science (BS-MS)